buildWithAlchemist/git_basics/test-git-3.md

-# Testing Git Pulls over at Build With Alchemist.
+# Testing Git Pulls over at Build With Alchemist